The importance of OEM connectivity and access

 This interconnectivity can only happen if providers are able to access data through reliable and secured means.

-There are a number of collaborative organisations and consortiums working to influence and develop common vehicle connectivity architecture, standards and service offerings such as GENIVI and W3C.
+There are a number of collaborative organisations and consortiums working to influence and develop common vehicle connectivity architecture, standards and service offerings such as COVESAand W3C.
 This is a key step to engaging stakeholders in shaping the future connectivity landscape.
 Notably, these working groups include experts both from OEMs and aftermarket specialist organisations.

 This includes access to references and downloads of software, vehicle repair and maintenance information.